RajLabMSSM/DeepSEA/README.md

 	+ `GWAS-probability`: Probability that the position is a significant hit in the GWAS Catalogue.
 	+ `HGMD-probability`: Probability that mutations in the position are deleterious, according to the HGMD database.
 	+ `Functional significance score`: Aggregate probability that mutations at this position have a functional impact.
-	+ `logFC`: log fold-change enrichment score (computed by comparing the differnces between the predicted effects of the ref vs. alt alleles) for each SNP for each epigenetic annotation.
+	+ `logFC`: Log fold-change enrichment score (computed by comparing the differences between the predicted effects of the ref vs. alt alleles) for each SNP for each epigenetic annotation.

 ### 3. Merge with GWAS Summary Statistics.